Librettist - Lyricist

 I’m changing my professional name to Lauren Kahane.
 Why?
 The name “Taslitz” doesn’t conjure who I aspire to be as an artist.

 “Taslitz” was fine when I was practicing law, and irrelevant when my kids were still home and I was simply “Mom”.
-But it isn’t comfortable anymore.
-It does not conjure who I aspire to be as an artist.
+But it no longer fits.

 A word about Joe Taslitz: